-The Penn Bike Commuter Expense Reimbursement Program offers bicycle commuting expenses to qualified faculty and staff for any out of pocket eligible expenses up to $240 annually.
-Unlike a flexible spending account, reimbursement comes directly from the University and is not set aside from pre-tax pay by the individual program participant.
+The Penn Bike Commuter Expense Reimbursement Program offers bicycle commuting expenses to qualified faculty and staff for any out-of-pocket eligible expenses up to $240 annually.
+Unlike a flexible spending account, reimbursement comes directly from the University and is considered taxable income by the Internal Revenue Service.

 Expense categories that the University will reimburse are bike purchases; maintenance, improvements, and bike accessories; parking and commercial storage costs; and safety gear.
 Purchases such as membership and program fees along with clothing and apparel are not considered allowable expenses.